unisonweb/website/src/compare-lang/unison-for-python-devs.md

 type(a_str)
 ```

-In Python, type hints can be used to indicate the expected type of a variable, but they are not enforced at runtime.
+In Python 3, type hints can be used to indicate the expected type of a variable, but they are not enforced at runtime.
 Python is __dynamically typed__, so a variable can change its type at any time.

 </div>
 </div>